How to properly work with AJAX on WordPress (WP_AJAX)

 add_action( 'wp_ajax_nopriv_our_ajax_action', 'our_ajax_handler_callback' );

-Just prefeix with wp_ajax_noprov_ instead of wp_ajax_.
+Just prefeix with wpajaxnoprov_ instead of wpajax.

 And that's it.